AvaPL/avapl.github.io/_posts/2024-06-02-traversing-the-future.md

 Because of the first point, we cannot be sure when the `Future`s will be executed.
 They could be run in parallel, but unfortunately for us, they were evaluated sequentially.

 Due to the second point, we observe parallel execution when `.traverse` is replaced with `.map(f).sequence`.
+Right after `.map(f)` is applied, the `Future`s are started.
+Thus, `.sequence` operates on already started computations and just gathers the results.
 As we see in the outputs, cats' `.traverse` isn't implemented as `.map(f).sequence` because the outputs of the snippets above are different.

 > In fact, the behavior of `.traverse` for `Future`s was
 > once [changed in a minor cats version](https://github.com/typelevel/cats/issues/4176).
 After that, `Future` usages